alex-sharifi/linux-tips/README.md

 - Permissions
   - Modern Linux practise is to create a unique, single-member group with the same name as the user.
   - `chmod` changes _file mode_.
 Only file's owner or the superuser can change the mode of a file or directory. `chmod 755 file` is common because it gives Owner read/write/execute permissions, and Group and World read/execute permissions.
+    - "If a file is executable and if it contains text, then the shell assumes it to be a file of shell commands" (The UNIX Programming Environment, pg 81).
   - `umask` sets the default file permissions.
   - `su [user]` starts a shell as another user.
     - `su -l [user]` loads the user's environment and changes the working directory to the user's home directory.
 You will often see this as `su -` because the _l_ letter is not required, and if the user is not specified, superuser is assumed.